The National Collegiate Club Golf Association runs competitive weekend college golf tournaments for students during the Fall and Spring semesters

 Yes, of course!
 Men and women are allowed to compete on the same team in NCCGA competition.
 Women play from the more forward tees, but would still compete on the same leaderboard as the other competitors.

 Schools have the option to create gender-specific teams, but only if both genders are represented.
-(Ex-Wake Forest fields a men’s club golf team AND a women’s club golf team).
+(Ex: UNC Chapel Hill fields a men’s club golf team AND a women’s club golf team).
 In this case, the women’s team would all play from the shorter tees, but still play directly against the other teams.

 What are the costs?

-The NCCGA runs one to three tournaments per semester in each region, and the tournaments cost between $80-$115 per player for the event.
-We include the greens fee, range balls, tee gifts like Srixon balls and granola bars, prizes and often times carts in each event.
+The NCCGA runs one to three tournaments per semester in each region, and the tournaments cost vary per region.
+Each tournament package includes greens fees, tee gifts such as Srixon balls and granola bars, prizes, and often range balls/carts.
+Our goal is to secure the best rates while ensuring the highest quality golf courses for events that we can find.

 What benefits does a team/student receive?